nichlxh/genai/README.md

   1) Ensure Docker is installed on the system.
   2) Download the [Dockerfile](https://github.com/nichlxh/genai/blob/main/app/Dockerfile) in the repository.
   3) Run the below command within the same directory of the downloaded DockerFile to build the `streamlit_htx` image.
-     - `docker build --no-cache -t streamlit_htx . -f dockerFile`
+     - `docker build --no-cache -t streamlit_htx . -f Dockerfile.txt`
      - This should take around 2mins.
   4) Run the command below to run the image (please input your OpenAI API key in environment variable: `OPENAI_API_KEY`):
      - `docker run -e OPENAI_API_KEY='' -p 8501:8501 streamlit_htx `